 Hale Hōʻikeʻike at the Bailey House in Wailuku hosts the largest Lei Day celebration on Maui.

 Maui Arts and Cultural Center usually hosts an annual Lei Day concert featuring local musicians, though nothing was on their event calendar as of April 7, 2022.

-Kauai Museum typically hosts annual May Day Lei Contest, though nothing was announced on their event website as of April 7, 2022.
+Kauai Museum typically hosts annual May Day Lei Contest.

 Lei Day events on our calendar

-Lei Day is May Day, an unofficial state holiday always celebrated on May 1.
-The following events feature Lei Day celebrations, including lei-making workshops and demos or related events.
+Lei Day is an unofficial state holiday always celebrated on May 1, knwon elsewhere as May Day.
+The following events feature Lei Day celebrations, including lei-making workshops, contests, and demos or related events.

 Kapiʻolani Park, 3840 Paki Ave, Honolulu, HI 96815

 Hawaiʻi: Waikoloa Beach Marriott Resort & Spa, 69-275 Waikoloa Beach Dr, Waikoloa, HI 96738